bibek-dhungana/bibek-dhungana/README.md

 - 🔭 **Penetration Tester**

-- 🌱 Currently working as a Security Analyst at Cryptogen Nepal.
+- 🌱 Currently working as a Offensive Security Consultant at StickmanCyber.

-- 👨‍💻 Specializing in Web, Network, and API Penetration Testing.

-- 🌟 Passionate about Red Team Research.

 - 📫 Reach me at **dhunganabibek28@gmail.com**